Netflix/vector/README.md

 ftp.pcp.io
 ```

-Or building it from source.
+Or build it from source.
 To do so, get the current version of the source code:

 ```
 $ git clone git://git.pcp.io/pcp